-This Hoist is used to handle the material to be cut in the Meccano Stone-Sawing Machine (Model No. 6.43) and may be employed in all similar models.
+This Hoist is used to handle the material to be cut in the Meccano Stone-Sawing Machine (Model No. 6.17) and may be employed in all similar models.

-Section X. Overhead Trolleys & Trucks for Gantries, etc. -(continued)
+Section X. Overhead Trolleys & Trucks for Gantries, etc.-(continued)

 S.M.
-204-OVERHEAD TRAVELLER FOR GANTRY
+204-OVERHEAD TRAVELER FOR GANTRY

-The axles 1 of the travelling wheels are journalled through the ends of four $2\frac{1}{2}$ " Strips 2 placed together and spaced by Washers in a central position in the trolley 4.
-Two pairs of 2" Strips 3 are bolted to the Strips 2 and are connected at their lower ends by Curved Strips 6 $\frac{1}{2}$ " loose Pulleys 12 on short Rods 7 form guides for the hoisting cord 9, which passes round a 1" Pulley 13 in the pulley block 8.
-The latter is constructed from two Triangular Plates spaced apart by Collars 10 and secured by $\frac{3}{4}$ " Bolts 11.
+The axles 1 of the traveling wheels are journalled through the ends of four 21⁄2" Strips 2 placed together and spaced by Washers in a central position in the trolley 4.
+Two pairs of 2" Strips 3 are bolted to the Strips 2 and are connected at their lower ends by Curved Strips 61⁄2" loose Pulleys 12 on short Rods 7 form guides for the hoisting cord 9, which passes round a 1" Pulley 13 in the pulley block 8.
+The latter is constructed from two Triangular Plates spaced apart by Collars 10 and secured by 1⁄2" Bolts 11.
 The Hook 14 is suspended from a 1" Axle Rod 15.

-The trolley is caused to travel along the rails by means of the cord 5, both ends of which are secured to the framework 4 (see S.M.
-215).
+The trolley is caused to travel along the rails by means of the cord 5, both ends of which are secured to the framework 4 (see

 S.M.
-205-OVERHEAD TRAVELLER FOR GANTRY, AND TWO-SHEAVED DEEP GROOVED PULLEY
+205-OVERHEAD TRAVELER FOR GANTRY, AND TWO-SHEAVED DEEP GROOVED PULLEY

-The wheel-base 2 is constructed from two $3\frac{1}{2}$ " Flat Girders connected by $2\frac{1}{2}$ " × 1" Double Angle Strips 3.
-The traversing movement is imparted by means of a Sprocket Chain 4, the ends of which are connected to the $2\frac{1}{2}$ " × 1" Double Angle Strips 3 (see S.M.
+The wheel-base 2 is constructed from two $3\frac{1}{2}$ " Flat Girders connected by $2\frac{1}{2}$ " \times 1" Double Angle Strips 3.
+The traversing movement is imparted by means of a Sprocket Chain 4, the ends of which are connected to the Bent Strips 3 (see S.M.
 215).

-A feature of this trolley is the two-sheaved pulley 1 with special deep grooves.
+A feature of this trolley is the two-sheaved pulley 1 with specially deep grooves.
 This is built up in a similar manner to that described in S.M.
-39, but in this case the 1" loose Pulleys 1a should be free to rotate at different speeds between the Bush Wheels.
+39, but in this case the 1" loose Pulleys 1A should be free to rotate at different speeds between the Bush Wheels.